In a recent review published in Brain Plasticity, researchers discuss the developments in the field of exercise mimetics.

 In mice, treatment for 38 days showed increased neurogenesis and improved memory.
 Blood vessel and neuron generation were stimulated in mice with stroke.
 It also exhibited short-term neuroprotective effects in female mice with Alzheimer’s and Parkinson’s disease.
 However, long-term studies of metformin use in diabetic patients suggest that it may result in a greater cognitive decline, possibly due to interference with vitamin B12 absorption.

-GW501516 can increase cardiovascular endurance and reduce weight gain
+Increase cardiovascular endurance and reduce weight gain

 Another exercise mimetic compound discussed in the review was GW501516.
 Originally developed to treat metabolic and cardiovascular diseases, it was abandoned after exhibiting carcinogenic properties in animal studies.
 Recently it has gained research interest as an exercise mimetic.